 Dr Nabarro was appointed as one of six Special Envoys to the WHO Director-General on COVID-19, providing strategic advice and high-level political advocacy and engagement in different parts of the world to help WHO coordinate the global response to the pandemic.

 4SD and Respond Global are collaborating on the response to COVID-19 through support and advocacy to Countries, Not for Profits and the Private sector.
-Current areas of common interest include advice to manufacturers in the food and meat industry around COVID safety, the fitness and health sector and in supporting Health charities continue to provide essential health services.
+Current areas of common interest have included advice to manufacturers in the food and meat industry around COVID safety, the fitness and health sector and in supporting health charities continue to provide essential health services.

 Dr Matt Brearley is Australia’s pre-eminent occupational heat stress consultant, conducting and applying research to guide industry practice.

 Matt is the founder and managing director of Thermal Hyperformance, a unique company that aims to help workplaces manage heat stress amongst its staff, particularly in the Australian resources sector.